+YES 🖄 NO 🗌 N/A - - -
-Evidence of processes to ensure that the applicant is a NMC registered nurse (level 1) with relevant professional registration, capable of safe and effective practice at the level of proficiency appropriate to the NMC approved Community Nursing Specialist Practice Qualification (SPQ) programme before being considered as eligible to apply for entry (R1.1.2)

-- Processes are in place to confirm on entry that each applicant selected to undertake a SCPHN or community nursing SPQ programme has the academic capability to study at the level required for that programme (R1.2) YES NO - Evidence of selection process that demonstrates opportunities that enable eligible NMC registered nurses and/or NMC registered midwives, including NHS, non-NHS, self-employed or self-funded applicants to apply for entry onto an NMC approved SCPHN programme (R1.3)

-Evidence of selection process that demonstrates opportunities that enable eligible NMC registered nurses, including NHS, non-NHS, self-employed or self-funded applicants to apply for entry onto an NMC approved community nursing SPQ programme (R1.4)

-Provide an evaluative summary from your documentary analysis and evidence AND discussion at the approval visit to demonstrate if assurance is provided that the QA approval criteria below is met or not met

-• Evidence that the necessary arrangements and governance structures are in place to support practice learning, including employer support and protected learning time, to enable students to undertake and be appropriately supported throughout the programme (R1.5)

-R1.5 is met.
-Documentary evidence and senior AEI and PLP meetings at the visit confirm that arrangements and governance structures are in place to support practice learning.
-The UoN have a partnership agreement template which is used for SCPHN PLPs and there's evidence of a signed partnership agreement.
-This confirms PLP commitment to uphold the regulatory requirements of programmes as stipulated in the programme documentation.
-Programme documentation and meetings with PLPs confirm NMC requirements are met including protected learning time.
+• Evidence of processes to ensure that the applicant is a NMC registered nurse (level 1) with relevant professional registration, capable of safe and effective practice at the level of proficiency appropriate to the NMC approved Community Nursing Specialist Practice Qualification (SPQ) programme before being considered as eligible to apply for entry (R1.1.2) N/A An SF PQ programme isn't proposed. • Processes are in place to confirm on entry that each applicant selected to undertake a SCPHN or community nursing SPQ programme has the academic capability to study at the level required for that programme (R1.2) YES NO • Evidence of selection process that demonstrates opportunities that enable eligible NMC registered nurses and/or NMC registered midwives, including NHS, non-NHS, self-employed or self-funded applicants to apply for entry onto an NMC approved SCPHN programme (R1.3) YES NO N/A • Evidence of selection process that demonstrates opportunities that enable eligible NMC registered nurses, including NHS, non-NHS, self-employed or self-funded applicants to apply for entry onto an NMC approved community nursing SPQ programme (R1.4) N/A An SF Q programme isn't proposed. evide de an evaluative summary from your documentary analysis and nce AND discussion at the approval visit to demonstrate if assurance is ded that the QA approval criteria below is met or not met • Evidence that the necessary arrangements and governance structures are in place to support practice learning, including employer support and protected learning time, to enable students to undertake and be appropriately supported throughout the programme (R1.5) MET NOT MET confirmation confi s met.
+Documentary evidence and senior AEI and PLP meetings at the visit methat arrangements and governance structures are in place to support ce learning.
+The UoN have a partnership agreement template which is used CPHN PLPs and there's evidence of a signed partnership agreement.
+This mes PLP commitment to uphold the regulatory requirements of programmes and programme documentation.

+meetings with PLPs confirm NMC requirements are met including protected learning time.

 The AEI confirms there's a dedicated team who work with the SCPHN programme team to monitor that agreements and audits are in place and that student placement evaluations are completed.
 They ensure there's a partnership agreement completed for any new PLP and an audit completed in all new placement areas.
-Placement audits are completed biannually and include confirmation that practice supervisors and practice assessors meet SSSA and
+Placement audits are completed biannually and include confirmation that practice supervisors and practice assessors meet SSSA and SPRP requirements.

-SPRP requirements.
 An example PLP database and meetings with PLPs at the visit demonstrate how practice assessor and practice supervisor requirements are recorded and monitored.